basecamp/policies/privacy/index.md

 The Privacy Shield Frameworks uphold specific principles, many of which are already outlined in the section on Your Rights.
 For clarity, pursuant to the Privacy Shield Frameworks, the following principles apply to all EU, UK, and Swiss data that has been transferred into the United States:

 - Individuals have the right to access their personal data and to update, correct, and/or amend information that is incomplete.
 Individuals also have the right to request erasure of personal information that has been processed in violation of the principles.
 Individuals wishing to exercise these rights may do so by by signing in and directly updating your account information.
-If you have questions about exercising these rights or need assistance, please contact us at [privacy@basecamp.com](mailto:privacy@basecamp.com) or at PROXIMA B SASU, 2045 W Grand Ave Ste B, PMB 53289, Chicago, IL 60612 USA.
+If you have questions about exercising these rights or need assistance, please contact us at [amaury@reacher.email](mailto:amaury@reacher.email) or at PROXIMA B SASU, 15 Avenue Sainte Foy, 92200 Neuilly-sur-Seine, FRANCE.
 - We remain liable for the onward transfer of personal data to third parties acting as our agents unless we can prove we were not a party to the events giving rise to the damages.
 - We do not sell personal data nor do we permit it to be used for reasons other than those for which it was originally provided.
 If this practice should change in the future, we will update this policy accordingly and provide individuals with opt-out or opt-in choice as appropriate.
 - We may be required to release personal data in response to lawful requests from public authorities including to meet national security and law enforcement requirements.

 ### We commit to resolving all complaints

 In compliance with the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles, we commit to resolve complaints about your privacy and our collection or use of your personal information.
-European Union, United Kingdom, or Swiss individuals with inquiries or complaints regarding this privacy policy should first contact Jeremy Daer at Basecamp at privacy@basecamp.com, or by mail at PROXIMA B SASU, 2045 W Grand Ave Ste B, PMB 53289, Chicago, IL 60612 USA.
+European Union, United Kingdom, or Swiss individuals with inquiries or complaints regarding this privacy policy should first contact Jeremy Daer at Basecamp at amaury@reacher.email, or by mail at PROXIMA B SASU, 15 Avenue Sainte Foy, 92200 Neuilly-sur-Seine, FRANCE.

 Basecamp (the company) has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit [https://bbbprograms.org/privacy-shield-complaints/](https://bbbprograms.org/privacy-shield-complaints/) for more information and to file a complaint.
 This service is provided at no cost to you.
 Please do not submit GDPR complaints to BBB EU Privacy Shield.